ros-navigation/navigation2/sphinx_doc/tutorials/docs/writing_new_nav2planner_plugin.rst

 4- Run GradientLayer plugin
 ---------------------------

 Run Turtlebot3 simulation with enabled navigation2.
-Detailed instructuction how to make it are written at :ref:`getting_started`.
+Detailed instruction how to make it are written at :ref:`getting_started`.
 Below is shortcut command for that:

 .. code-block:: bash